Pierce Mease Butler

 Born in Philadelphia, PA., he was the grandson of Pierce Butler and changed his birth name Pierce Butler Mease to his surname Butler.
 During the Antebellum South, he inherited half of his grandfather's Butler Island and St. Simons Island plantations.
 From 1832–34, British actress Fanny Kemble and her actor/manager father, Charles Kemble, made a two-year theatrical tour of the United States.
 Pierce Mease Butler met her during the tour and married her on June 7, 1834.
 They lived in Philadelphia and had two daughters, Sarah and Frances.

 Butler took his family to Georgia for the winter of 1838–39.
 His wife kept a journal of their brief stay on one of their plantations.
 In her writings, she expressed disgust at the state of life of slaves and criticized contemporary arguments for justifying slavery.
-The couple had increasing tensions over this and their basic incompatibility.
+The couple had increasing tensions over this and their fundamental incompatibility.
 When they divorced in 1849, he retained custody of their daughters.
-By the mid-century, Pierce Mease Butler was one of the richest men in the United States, but he squandered a fortune estimated at $700,000.
+By the mid-century, Pierce Mease Butler was one of the wealthiest men in the United States, but he squandered a fortune estimated at $700,000.

 Later generations After his death, his younger daughter Frances Butler Leigh and her husband James Leigh, a minister, tried to restore productivity and operate the combined plantations but were unsuccessful in generating a profit.
 They left Georgia in 1877 and moved permanently to England, where Leigh had been born.
 Frances Butler Leigh defended her father's actions as a slaveholder in her book Ten Years on a Georgian Plantation since the war (1883), intended as a rebuttal to her mother's critique of slavery from 20 years before.